Georgii77/Gemini-CLI-Assistant/README.md

-# Gemini CLI Assistant
+# Gemini CLI Assistant - POSIX COMPLIENT

-A tiny Bash-powered assistant that lets you query **Google Gemini** from your terminal — no browser, no fuss.
+A tiny sh-powered assistant that lets you query **Google Gemini** from your terminal — no browser, no fuss.
 Works on any Linux machine.
 Highly aliasable for instant access (save those precious seconds).

 > **Requirement:** `GEMINI_API_KEY` must be set in your environment.